What is a lifetime Isa?

 You will be able to transfer your lifetime Isa between providers.
 This should take no longer than 30 days.

-It will also be possible to move money from a lifetime Isa to another type of Isa, however, this will count as a chargeable withdrawal so you will have to pay the 25% penalty.
+It will also be possible to move money from a lifetime Isa to another type of Isa.
+However, this will count as an unauthorised withdrawal so you will have to pay the 25% penalty.

 Should I use a Help to Buy Isa or a lifetime Isa?